Last updated on 9/12/24 | First published on 10/1/17 | Literature review current through Oct. 2024

 Does MEDICARE cover gradient compression stockings?

-• Coverage requirements: the patient needs to have an active venous ulcer that has been treated by a physician or other healthcare professional requiring medically necessary debridement.
-Medicare considers gradient compression stockings as a surgical dressing that is needed to secure a primary dressing
+- Coverage requirements: you need to have an active venous ulcer that has been treated by a physician or other healthcare professional requiring medically necessary debridement.
+These items won’t be covered if you have:

 HOW do I take care of gradient compression stockings?